omerugi/Lead_Prediction/README.md

 I've  worked on the data of a telemarketing agency in India and based on the information they provied try and predict.

+## General idea:
+The general idea is to create a datea processing pipline (made of 3 steps) + a model, that will process the data and new data. while also pretrain and save models for fastter responses.
+Afther cerating the pipline there is a web server that recives samples of new leads, and return the probabilty of them converting + keep that prediction on a DB.
+The web server is based on FastAPI, and the DB using postgres.

+## The project structuer:
+`LeadPrediction.ipynb` - the notebook with all the plots + pipline + models.
+`var.py` - contains all the varibles that cannot change and are used in the pipline.
+`main_rout.py` - web server API.
+`models` - folder that keeps all the pre trained models used in the pipline (OneHot, KNNImp, LR).
+`data_sets` - folder that keep the original dataset + a dataset after each step in the pipline (there are 3 steps).
+`database` - connection to the data base + the models of the tables.
+`repos` - the data layer with all the functinalitys to process new samples.

 ## Data:
 * Smples - 9240.
 * Featuers - 36.
 * Featuers with missing data - 12.
 * Featuers with non-numeric data - 14.

+## Problems and solulotions:

+* Missing values - there where a lot of missing values in several featuers, and I used few ideas to overcome this problem.
+    * Use default value - Some featuers had "default value" (like - "Other"), so in does cases I've replaced the missing value with the "default value".
+    * Mean values - in featuers with numerice values like counters, I've used the mean of the featuer.
+    * KNN Imputer - some featuers represented the score of the lead, important featuers, so using KNN Imputer I've filled in the missing values.

+* Featuers noise - some featuers where noise that will be useless to the model, so I had to clean them in several ways.
+    * All "no" featuers - they seem useless so they were removed.
+    * Small amount of samples - some featues had categories in them with very few samples, so I've used a threshold to make thoes into "default value".
+    * Duplicated featuers - featuers with the same "idea" behind them were merged.
+    * Splitting featuers - one featuer had few categories that were similar to other featuers, so I needed to split and merge.
+    * Typo - fixed typo in featuers so the categories are similar.

+* Non numeric featuers - many featuers had categories in them, or some rank, so they had to be Encoded properly.
+    * Categories - used OneHot Encoding.
+    * Rank - replace the "words" to ranking in numbers.

 ## The process: